-Click a duration link 30m 1h 2h 6h 12h 1d 7d 30d at the top right of the charts to change the time period for which the resource usage displays.
+Click a duration link ^{30m} ^{1h} ^{2h} ^{6h} ^{12h} ^{1d} ^{7d} ^{30d} at the top right of the charts to change the time period for which the resource usage displays.

-- Status a summary of the virtual CPU cores and memory that can be allocated by the YARN scheduler. - Resource Pools Usage a list of pools that have been explicitly configured and pools created by YARN, and properties of the pools.
-The Configuration link takes you to the Dynamic Resource Pool Configuration page. - Allocated Memory The memory assigned to the pool that is currently allocated to applications and queries. - Allocated VCores The number of virtual CPU cores assigned to the pool that are currently allocated to applications and queries. - Allocated Containers The number of YARN containers assigned to the pool whose resources have been allocated. - Pending Containers The number of YARN containers assigned to the pool whose resources are pending.
+- Status a summary of the virtual CPU cores and memory that can be allocated by the YARN scheduler. - Pools Status a list of pools that have been explicitly configured and pools created by YARN, properties of the pools, and an action menu. - Allocated Memory The memory assigned to the pool that is currently allocated to applications and queries. - Allocated VCores The number of virtual CPU cores assigned to the pool that are currently allocated to applications and queries. - Allocated Containers The number of YARN containers assigned to the pool whose resources have been allocated. - Pending Containers The number of YARN containers assigned to the pool whose resources are pending. - Click I vand select - YARN Applications to display the Monitoring YARN Applications on page 66 page and list the applications that are running or have run in that pool. - Impala Queries to display the Monitoring Impala Queries on page 58 page and list the queries that are running or have run in that pool.